Johann Gottlieb Fichte

 - Johann Gottlieb Fichtes nachgelassene Werke, 3 volumes, I. H. Fichte (ed.), Bonn: Adolph-Marcus, 1834-35.

-- J. G. Fichte: Gesamtausgabe der Bayerischen Akademie der Wissenschaften, ed.
-Erich Fuchs, Reinhard Lauth, Hans Jacobs, and Hans Gliwitzky (Stuttgart-Bad Cannstatt: Frommann, 1964-2012) 42 volumes.
+- J. G. Fichte: Gesamtausgabe der Bayerischen Akademie der Wissenschaften, 42 volumes, Erich Fuchs, Reinhard Lauth, Hans Jacobs, and Hans Gliwitzky (eds.), Stuttgart-Bad Cannstatt: Frommann, 1964-2012.
 [Organized into four separate series—writings published by Fichte, unpublished writings, correspondence, and student lecture transcripts—this monumental critical edition supersedes all earlier editions.]